hemdesai/SAS_MCP/README.md

 # SAS MCP Chatbot Demo (Streamlit, GPT 4.1 Mini, MCP Orchestration)

-This project is a demo of a Streamlit-based chatbot UI that interacts with a FastAPI backend, executing SAS code and math prompts using the Model Context Protocol (MCP).
+This project is a demo of a Streamlit-based chatbot UI that interacts with a FastAPI backend, executing SAS code jobs using the Model Context Protocol (MCP).
 All SAS operations are routed through MCP tools only; no direct SAS client calls are made.
+Only valid SAS code jobs are supported—no llm/ local or non-SAS math operations.

 ---